 - Updating your website

-If you’ve landed on this page, you’re probably in need of some inspiration.
+If you’ve landed on this page, you’re probably in need of some lockdown marketing tips.
 So, let’s start by auditing your social media.
 What’s a social media audit you ask?
 A social media audit is the process of reviewing your social media channels to determine what works, what doesn’t and what you can improve upon.

 The word “audit” is usually associated with boring s**t.
 But, digging deeper into what works for your business and what doesn’t can really help you and open your eyes to new ways of portraying yourself to your customers.
 Don’t think of this as a chore, it’s something exciting!